 Following media success of “The Romance of Dance”, Nancy was hired to perform her own ballroom show in Las Vegas with the full Caesar’s Palace Orchestra in the Circus Maximus Showroom.
 Nancy is one of the only act’s in Caesar’s history to stage her show with the audience dancing along with her her concert in that venue.

 Nancy’s song “Come Dance with Me” became an international hit in 2004 and soon the demand for live performances increased particularly in Europe where the song was the rage with line dance fans in clubs and festivals and was being “covered” by many other artists.
-Nancy made tours of the UK in 2005, 2006, 2008, 2010 and 2012.
+Nancy made tours of the UK in 2005, 2008, 2010, 2012, 2017, and 2024.
 She also worked an extended engagement performing her own show at the Riviera Hotel in Las Vegas during National Finals Rodeo and on an international cruise.

 Since 1991, Nancy Hays has been a wife and mother and raised four children (all of whom have careers in the arts).
 Because Nancy’s kids share their mother’s love of music, Nancy has began incorporating them into her live performances.
 The family appeared multiple years at Chicago’s Summerdance Festival in Grant Park and at performing arts centers for Christmas music and at the Drake Hotel, the Hilton Orrington and at other venues.

 Nancy’s song “Come Dance with Me” became an international hit in 2004 and soon the demand for live performances increased particularly in Europe where the song was the rage with line dance fans in clubs and festivals and was being “covered” by many other artists.
-Nancy made tours of the UK in 2005, 2006, 2008, 2010 and 2012.
+Nancy made tours of the UK in 2005, 2008, 2010, 2012, 2017, and 2024.
 She also worked an extended engagement performing her own show at the Riviera Hotel in Las Vegas during National Finals Rodeo and on an international cruise.

 Since 1991, Nancy Hays has been a wife and mother and raised four children (all of whom have careers in the arts).
 Because Nancy’s kids share their mother’s love of music, Nancy has began incorporating them into her live performances.
 The family appeared multiple years at Chicago’s Summerdance Festival in Grant Park and at performing arts centers for Christmas music and at the Drake Hotel, the Hilton Orrington and at other venues.

-Nancy and three of her children; Mary, Matt and Caroline, recorded a country music christmas song “Light in the Winter” in 2014 and made several television and live performances to promote the song to the public in 2014 and 2015.
+Nancy and three of her children; Mary, Matt and Caroline, recorded a country music Christmas song “Light in the Winter” in 2014 and made several television and live performances to promote the song to the public in 2014 and 2015.

 In 2015, Nancy was cast as Judy Garland in a musical theatre production being developed by her former conductor (Robert Benson) called “Heavenly Evening”.
 Nancy went on to reprise Judy Garland’s character in the Chicago debut of “Boy from Oz”, a musical about the life and music of Peter Allen at Stage 773 Theatre.
 Reviewers loved Nancy’s Judy, noting her uncanny ability to portray the essence of this iconic star without imitating her.